geraramirezjr/inverted-pendulum/README.md

 ### Closed Loop Control

 The main software loop running on the microcontroller consists of a double PID control scheme for pendulum angle and cart position.
 The previous error and current error for each position are used to perform numerical differentiation and numerical integration (midpoint integration).
 A combined error is then used to determine motor control.
-PID gains were heuristically determined with methods roughly simialr to Ziegler–Nichols.
+PID gains were heuristically determined with methods roughly similar to Ziegler–Nichols.

 <p align="center">
     <img src="images/double_PID_closed_loop_control.png" width="400px">